-Do not miss Vitkov, in Žižkov, for the renown hill with its’ National Memorial and awesome views of Prague.
-Vinohradý’s nineteenth century park, Havlíčkovy Sady (also called Grébovka by locals) is most famous for the wine-bar pavilion/restaurants and vine-yards.
+Do not miss Vitkov, in Žižkov, for the renowned hill with its’ National Memorial and awesome views of Prague.
+Vinohradý’s nineteenth-century park, Havlíčkovy Sady (also called Grébovka by locals), is most famous for the wine-bar pavilion/restaurants and vine-yards.

-To get a moment of peace away from the busy Wenceslas Square, these Franciscan Gardens are bordered by rose bushes and have a lot of bench spaces along with a children’s play-ground.
+To get a moment of peace away from the busy Wenceslas Square, these Franciscan Gardens are bordered by rose bushes and have many bench spaces along with a children’s playground.

 Vrtba Gardens, an Italian-Baroque terraced garden situated in Lesser Town, is embellished with award-winning flower beds and original statue-decorated stair-wells.
 The views of Lesser Town from the pinnacle of the garden are wonderful (be aware that you may need to purchase an admission ticket to enter.).
 Once you have toured the castle of Prague, take a break at Wallenstein Gardens, a peaceful area with 3 fountains made from marble and a pond with fish and a small islet.